-l.
-Introduction .
-1
+Introduction 1

-II.
-The Exam Format .
-1
+The Exam Format 1

-III.
-Change of Specialization .
-4
+Change of Specialization 4

+Introduction The Exam Format Change of Specialization

 I. INTRODUCTION

 The purpose of the Ph.D.
 Screening Examination (henceforth, the Exam) is to screen candidates for continuation in the doctoral program.
 This exam is not required for admission to the Ph.D. program; however, to remain in the Ph.D. program, all students are required to pass the Exam.